 Au Revoir music video

-Le Ceil music video
+Le Ceil live performance

 Malice Mizer isn't exactly a household name, even in Japan, but their impact has been considerable: Mana went on to become one of the founders of the Gothic Lolita movement, and Gackt, well, he's one of the biggest entertainment personalities in the nation, as well as a successful J-rock artist in his own right.
 These are talented individuals, and their influence has extended to the rest of the culture in numerous ways.
 But merveilles is when it all came together for them; I'd list it as one of the significant Japanese albums of all time.